Home » Recipes » Cookies » Brown Butter Snickerdoodle Recipe

 Vicky Hadley~Little Chef Within

-Get ready to fall in love with these Brown Butter Snickerdoodle Cookies!
-They’re the perfect combination of soft, chewy centers and crispy edges, rolled in a sweet cinnamon-sugar mixture for that classic snickerdoodle flavor.
+This Brown Butter Snickerdoodle Recipe has the perfect combination of soft, chewy centers and crispy edges, rolled in a sweet cinnamon-sugar mixture for that classic snickerdoodle flavor.

 Prep Time 10 minutes